mondalshubham1/ZeroHourCode-DSA-ProblemSet/README.md

 ---

-## ✍️ Contributing
+## Contributing

 Feel free to contribute if:
 - You solved a similar problem with a better approach
 - You want to add a new DSA pattern or topic
 - You found a bug or typo in existing code

-Just fork, branch, and raise a pull request 🚀
+Just fork, branch, and raise a pull request.

 ---

-## 👨‍💻 About Zero Hour Code
+## About Zero Hour Code

 We provide **last-minute, high-leverage coding resources** for top interview prep.
 Built for those crucial final days when precision, speed, and quality matter the most.